Laryngitis: Autoimmune

 Mucous membrane pemphigoid may be managed with medication (cyclophosphamide and prednisolone).

 Granulomatous

 Sarcoidosis is typically treated with systemic corticosteroids.
 Less frequently used treatments include intralesional injections or laser resection.

 Prognosis

 Acute

-Acute laryngitis may persist, but will typically resolve on its own within two weeks.
+Acute laryngitis may persist, but will typically resolve on its own within 2 weeks.
 Recovery is likely to be quick if the patient follows the treatment plan.
 In viral laryngitis, symptoms can persist for an extended period, even when upper respiratory tract inflammation has been resolved.

 Chronic

-Laryngitis that continues for more than three weeks is considered chronic.
-If laryngeal symptoms last for more than three weeks, a referral should be made for further examination, including direct laryngoscopy.
+Laryngitis that continues for more than 3 weeks is considered chronic.
+If laryngeal symptoms last for more than 3 weeks, a referral to a physician should be made for further examination, including direct laryngoscopy.
 The prognosis for chronic laryngitis varies depending on the cause of the laryngitis.